Torfkopp/masterarbeit/chapters/basics/ai/drl.typ

 $ cal(L)(theta) = EE_((s,a,r,s')~cal(D))[(r + gamma max_a' Q_"target" (s', a'; theta_i^-) - Q(s, a; theta))^2] $

-in which $gamma$ is the discount factor determining the agent's horizon, $theta_i$ are the parameters---or rather weights---of the Q-network at iteration $i$ and $theta_i^-$ are the network parameters used to compute the target at iteration $i$.
+in which $gamma$ is the discount factor determining the agent's horizon, $theta_i$ are the parameters -- or rather weights -- of the Q-network at iteration $i$ and $theta_i^-$ are the network parameters used to compute the target at iteration $i$.
 The target network's weights $theta_i^-$ held fixed between individual updates and are only updated with the Q-network's parameters ($theta_i$) at fixed intervalls. @mnih2015human